lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 ```dart
     //  Get the list of firmware images
     final images = decodedBody[0]['images'] as List<dynamic>;

     //  Construct the Device Data Model with the firmware versions
     final device = Device(
       bluetoothDevice:        bluetoothDevice,
       activeFirmwareVersion:  (images.length >= 1) ? images[0]['version'] : '',
       standbyFirmwareVersion: (images.length >= 2) ? images[1]['version'] : '',
     );

     //  Return the Device Data Model
     return device;
 ```

-And that's how we construct the `Device` Data Model with the Active and Standby Firmware Versions!
+And that's how we fetch the the Active and Standby Firmware Versions to construct the `Device` Data Model!

 # State Transitions